Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The suburb of Oakford had a median taxpayer income of $57,232 and an average income of $72,157 in the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is higher than the national average, with Greater Perth's median income being $60,748 and average income $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates would be approximately $62,738 (median) and $79,099 (average) as of September 2025.
-According to Census 2021 income data, household incomes rank at the 89th percentile ($2,451 weekly), while personal income ranks at the 55th percentile.
-The earnings profile shows that 29.7% of the community (972 individuals) falls within the $1,500 - $2,999 earnings band, similar to the surrounding region where this cohort represents 32.0%.
-Economic strength is evident with 38.9% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-Housing accounts for 15.0% of income, and strong earnings place residents within the 89th percentile for disposable income.
+The suburb of Oakford had a median taxpayer income of $57,232 and an average income of $72,157 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is higher than national averages, contrasting with Greater Perth's median income of $60,748 and average income of $80,248.
+Based on Wage Price Index growth of 9.62% since financial year 2023, estimated incomes as of September 2025 would be approximately $62,738 (median) and $79,099 (average).
+According to Census 2021 income data, household incomes rank at the 89th percentile ($2,451 weekly), while personal income ranks lower at the 55th percentile.
+The earnings profile shows that 29.7% of individuals earn between $1,500 and $2,999 annually, aligning with the surrounding region where this cohort represents 32.0%.
+Strong economic indicators emerge through 38.9% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
+Housing accounts for 15.0% of income, and residents rank within the 89th percentile for disposable income.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income